TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Pagination/Index.rst

 .. note::

-   Pagination via Fluid widgets is deprecated, see :doc:`t3core:Changelog/master/Breaking-92529-AllFluidWidgetFunctionalityRemoved`.
+   Pagination via Fluid widgets was removed for `master` and follows this approach for `10.0`, see :doc:`t3core:Changelog/master/Breaking-92529-AllFluidWidgetFunctionalityRemoved`.
    Use the API documented here to implement your own pagination.